BladeRunnerJS/brjs-site/docs/use/internationalization.md

 ## Internationalizing via HTML

 Let's update the `<h1>` element inside our HTML, which will be automatically internationalized.
 Internationalization markup in BRJS takes the form of: `@{<token>}`.
-It's best to namespace your token so that other blades don't overwrite each other's tokens
+It's best to namespace your token so that other blades don't overwrite each other's tokens.

 ```html
 <div class="locale-demo-blade" id="demo.blades.myblade.view-template">